nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

         Use case resumes from step 1.

 * 2b.
-HelloFile detects no description input.
+HelloFile detects no tag input.

     * 2b1.
-HelloFile prompts the user for a description.
+HelloFile prompts the user for a tag.

         Use case resumes from step 1.

 * 2c.
-HelloFile detects a duplicate description name.
+HelloFile detects a duplicate tag name.

     * 2c1.
-HelloFile prompts the user for another description name.
+HelloFile prompts the user for another tag name.

         Use case resumes from step 1.